 The Queens Head, Hawkedon

 Rede Rd, Hawkedon, Bury St Edmunds IP29 4NN | www.hawkedonqueen.co.uk

 A charming pub set in the picturesque village of Hawkedon.
 The pub is brimming with character; low timbered ceilings, a huge fireplace and interlocking rooms making up the restaurant.
-Enjoy a pint of Southwold-brewed Adnams Best Bitter or any of up to 4 real ales on tap.
+Enjoy a pint of Southwold-brewed Adnams Best Bitter or any of the real ales on tap.
 The food is fantastic but if you are looking for something quick pop in on Friday or Saturday lunchtime when they also serve great sandwiches.

 The Weeping Willow, Barrow

 9 Bury Road, Barrow, Bury St Edmunds IP29 5AB | www.theweepingwillow.co.uk